 3) Molding and Pouring Defects

-a) Underpour defects may happen when not enough molten material introduced to fill up the mold.
+a) Underpour defects may happen when not enough molten material is introduced to fill up the mold.

 b) A raising or floating core may happen if the mold has not been properly clamped down.

-c) Flashing is caused when a thin layer is created due to liquid which seeps in between the joints on the mold.
+c) Flashing is caused when a thin layer is created due to liquid that seeps in between the joints on the mold.

-d) Mold mismatch or mold shift will happen if the top and bottom of the mold is not alighned properly.
+d) Mold mismatch or mold shift will happen if the top and bottom of the mold are not aligned properly.

-e) Sand instability is the result when the there is loss of fine details on a casting or the wavering edges.
+e) Sand instability is the result when there is a loss of fine details on a casting or the wavering edges.

 f) Cold laps occur when the temperature of either the mold or the molten material is too low.

 g) Gas porosity occurs when gas in the mold seeps out through the molten material, leaving in its wake voids or bubbles once it cools down.

 a) Hot cracks are caused due to quick cooling which is identified by ribbon-like cracks on the metal.